qpdf/qpdf/manual/cli.rst

 are drawn on top of the page to which they are applied, possibly obscuring the page.
 The ability to specify the file using the :qpdf:ref:`--file` option was added in qpdf 11.9.0.
-You can combine overlay and underlay, but you can only specify each option at most one time.
+You can combine overlay and underlay.
+Starting in qpdf 11.9.0, you can specify these options multiple times.
+The final page will be a stack containing the underlays in order of appearance, then the original page, then the overlays in order of appearance.

 The default behavior of overlay and underlay is that pages are taken from the overlay/underlay file in sequence and applied to